 - Complete Alcohol Safe Driving Classes ONLINE: www.highwaysafetycentral.com

-**If the case is already assigned to a trial team, please submit the ARD application at least one week in advance of the next court date if the only witnesses for the Commonwealth are experts or in law enforcement, and at least two weeks if there is a civilian victim involved.
+**If the case is already assigned to a trial team, please submit the ARD application at least two weeks in advance of the next court date if the only witnesses for the Commonwealth are experts or in law enforcement, and longer if there is a civilian victim involved.

 REQUIREMENTS FOR ALL ARD APPLICANTS: